What makes a chair strong?

 This allows for a perfect fit.
 The perfect fit is partly what makes the joint strong.
 However, the joint is also held together by glue.
 Regardless, once the glue breaks down or chips off, the chair can (and will) become wobbly.
 Over time, the contact rubbing on its mortise causes the tenon to shrink.

 In fact, our joint ensures that the chair lasts for decades.
 Even leaning back in your chair will not weaken chairs made with the Eustis Joint.
-The Eustis Joint makes chairs not only durable, but also allows lightweight chairs to be stacked 8-10 high.
+The Eustis Joint makes chairs not only durable, but also allows lightweight chairs to be stacked up to 10 chairs high.